 Three keys to success for top woman

-As our highest ranking female police officer and our most senior female member of the public service, Donna Adams has a unique story to tell.
+As Tasmania Police’s highest-ranking female police officer, Commissioner Donna Adams has a unique story to tell.

 From her earliest days on the beat, doing the best job she possibly could was always top of her agenda.

 “Although I didn’t know it at the time, I had crafted a reputation for having an enquiring mind,” she said of her early days walking the beat in Hobart.

 “I knew everyone in the Hobart CBD: I knew their names, I knew where they worked and I knew all the street kids, as they were called then.
 I had their names and dates of birth and information about them all in my notebook.